arlofonseca/prisma/CONTRIBUTING.md

 GitHub Issues is used to track bugs and feature requests.
 When submitting a bug report, please provide a clear description with detailed steps to reproduce the issue.

-Additionally, if possible, include an example resource that demonstrates any features involving Prisma ORM.

 ### Pull Requests

 All active development for this project occurs on this GitHub repository.
 You can visit the [pull request](https://help.github.com/articles/creating-a-pull-request) documentation for more information.